-If the parent presents a child as above to a clinical service i.e. to their General Practitioner or to an acute service the clinician should examine the child as part of their assessment including examination of the genitalia.
+If the parent presents a child as above to a clinical service with genital symptoms e.g. to their GP or to an acute service the clinician should examine the child as part of their assessment including examination of the genitalia within the competencies of their professional role.
 The clinician may want a second opinion but should not feel inhibited from an initial examination as for any clinical condition.
-An examination can identify medical causes for symptoms and/or reassurance of no injury but cannot rule out whether the child may have experienced some form of abuse as young children rarely have clinical evidence of sexual assault.
+An examination can identify medical causes for symptoms and/or reassurance of no injury but cannot rule out whether the child may have experienced some form of abuse.

 In cases of alleged CSA, examination is usually normal.
 A recent review of children (see Appendix 5) and young people aged 0-17 years indicated that 93% have normal findings, mean age of those seen was 6-7 years.
 The median age of those with abnormal findings was age 13 and associated with clear disclosure and recent event.